 - 1. Students must be registered (P/F or for credit) on the Boulder campus as regular degree-seeking students when they pass the comprehensive examination. - 2.
 Notice of the examination must be filed by the major department with the Graduate School at least two weeks prior to the examination. - 3.
 The examination is conducted by an examining board appointed by the chair of the major department and approved by the Dean of the Graduate School.
 The board shall consist of the major advisor and additional members as necessary to a minimum of five.
-The chair must have a regular or tenured Graduate Faculty appointment.
+The chair must have a regular Graduate Faculty appointment.
+Other committee members must have regular or special Graduate Faculty appointments.
 Successful candidates must receive affirmative votes from a majority of the members of their examination board.
 A candidate who fails the examination may attempt it once more after a period of time determined by the examination board. - 4.
 The examination, which may be oral, written, or both, tests mastery of a broad field of knowledge, not merely formal course work.

-Dissertation Defense: After the dissertation has been accepted for defense by the student's committee, a final examination on the dissertation and related topics is conducted.
+Dissertation Defense: After the Ph.D. dissertation has been accepted for defense by the student's committee, a final examination on the dissertation and related topics is conducted.

-The following rules apply to the dissertation defense:
+The following rules apply to the Ph.D. dissertation defense/non-Ph.D. doctoral final examination:

-- 1. Ph.D. students must be registered as full time, regular degree-seeking students at CU-Boulder, for a minimum of 5 dissertation hours during the semester in which they pass the final examination.
-D.M.A. students must be registered, full-time for DMA dissertation credits (course # 8200-8399) or TMUS 8029 during the semester in which they pass the final examination. - 2.
+- 1. Ph.D. students must be registered as full time, regular degree-seeking students at CU Boulder, for a minimum of 5 dissertation hours during the semester in which they pass the final examination.
+D.M.A. students must be registered, full-time for DMA dissertation credits (course # 8200-8399) or TMUS 8029 during the semester in which they pass the final examination.
+Au.D. students must be registered full time with at least 5 hours of graduate level coursework. - 2.
 Students must notify the Graduate School of their final oral examination at least two weeks before their scheduled examination date.
 The examination must be scheduled not later than the posted deadline for the semester in which the degree is to be conferred. - 3.
 This examination is wholly or partly oral, the oral part being open to anyone. - 4.
 The examination is conducted by a committee appointed by the chair of the major department and approved by the Dean of the Graduate School, which consists of at least five persons, one of whom must be from outside the student's major department.
-Three of the members must be CU-Boulder Graduate Faculty.
-The chair and outside member of the committee must have regular or tenured Graduate Faculty appointments.
+Three of the members must be CU Boulder Graduate Faculty.
+The chair and outside member of the committee must have regular Graduate Faculty appointments.
 The other committee members must have either regular or special Graduate Faculty appointments.
+The outside member must either have a regular Graduate Faculty appointment in a different department at CU Boulder or hold a special Graduate Faculty appointment with approval to serve as outside member.
 More than one dissenting vote disqualifies the candidate in the final examination.
-The committee chair and a majority of the committee must be present on the Boulder campus for the examination.

-5. A student who fails the examination may attempt it once more after a period of time determined by the examining committee.
+The chair and all committee members must participate in the examination, with the mode of participation (e.g. in person, remotely) defined by the committee and approved by the department. - 5.
+A student who fails the examination may attempt it once more after a period of time determined by the examining committee.